ayushee23/data-science-cheat-sheets/SystemDesign.md

   Cache Miss 🔴: It needs to fetch it from your origin infrastructure.
 If the CDN doesn’t have the content cached it sends the request to your Load Balancer (e.g., AWS ELB, NGINX).
 The Load Balancer distributes traffic across multiple application servers to avoid overloading any single one.
 Your backend processes the request.
-It might fetch data from the cache or database, then returns a response.
+It might fetch data from the cache(redis) or database, then returns a response.
 Response travels back: App Server → Load Balancer → CDN → User The CDN may cache it for future users.